stefan-b-jakobsson/x16-upgrade/README.md

 | Verify error              | Follow the procedure described below. |

 If the SMC update fails, you can do a recovery update if you have bootloader version 3.
-Instructions about that procedure are found here.
+Instructions on that procedure are found here.

 If that is not an option, you need to recover the SMC using an external programmer, as described here.